guishengwang/dimworks/README.md

 ## Current Status

-This is a project still under continue development.
+This project is under continuing  development.